 More information about clinics at the University of St. Thomas that can be found by through the Interprofessional Center for Counseling and Legal Services.

-Students will brief and argue an appellate case representing a client pro bono under faculty supervision.
+Students brief and argue appellate cases representing a client pro bono under faculty supervision.
 The Appellate Clinic is a year-long course for three credits, which will also satisfy the upper level writing requirement.
-In addition to the representation dimension, there will be a classroom component involving study of written and oral advocacy, appellate courts, appellate jurisdiction, and the rules of appellate procedure.
+In addition to representation, the classroom component involves studying written and oral advocacy, appellate courts, appellate jurisdiction, and the rules of appellate procedure.
 The Appellate Clinic will be offered in those years in which we are able to identify a suitable pro bono case.
 (3 credits over 2 semesters)

 Bankruptcy Litigation Clinic

-The Bankruptcy Litigation Clinic involves defending a debtor who has been sued for a denial of discharge, or in a case commenced by a creditor to have one or more of the creditor's claims declared non-dischargeable.
+The Bankruptcy Litigation Clinic involves defending debtors who have been sued for a denial of discharge, or in a case commenced by a creditor to have one or more of the creditor's claims declared non-dischargeable.
 (3 credits, 2 semesters)